Artificial Intelligence in the United States

 Human oversight in the United States

-Human oversight of AI systems is not federally mandated in the U.S., but some states have passed related laws, particularly for high-risk applications.
+Human oversight of AI systems is not federally mandated in the US, but some states have passed related laws, particularly for high-risk applications.

 At the federal level, the NIST AI RMF encourages organizations to implement human oversight mechanisms throughout the AI lifecycle.
 It defines oversight as the ability for humans to understand, monitor, and, when necessary, intervene in AI system operations.
 While not legally binding, the framework is widely adopted across industries and referenced in agency guidance.